MounikaBeerelly/React-Notes/README.md

 ### 8. What is optional chaining ?
   It is a feature that simplifies the process of accessing properties and methods of nested objects or arrays when intermediate properties may be null or undefined.

+### 9. What is Modularity ?
+  Breakingdown the code into small modules is nothing but Modularity.

+### 10. Bundling ?
+- When we are building a large-scaled application, it is important to break it down into different components (Bundles).
+- Having a single bundle will make our app slower since a single bundle will contain all the code of the application which takes a lot of time to load.
+- The solution for this is to split our app into smaller chunks (bundles).
+- This process is known as below terms:
+    - Chunking
+    - Code Splitting
+    - Dynamic Bundling
+    - Lazy Loading
+    - On demand loading
+- For example,
+    - If we are developing an e-commerce application.
+This ecommerce app will have a cart which will contain different functionalities.
+So we can create a separate bundle for the Cart component.
+    - This bundle will not be loaded initially.
+It will be loaded only when the user visits the cart page.
+    - That means, with this approach the app will have 2 bundles.
+        - One would be a normal bundle which contains all the code of the app except for the cart component.
+This bundle will be loaded when the user visits our app.
+        - The other bundle will contain the code of the cart component which will be loaded only when the user visits the shopping cart.
+ - That is why this process is also known as  on demand  loading  .